Crumb Top Baking

 Creamy vegan pea soup served up in black bowls and topped with croutons.

-The best ways to top this green pea soup:
+How to top this green pea soup

 • Crispy chickpeas.
 I make them in the air fryer but you can also use store-bought.

-If you make this veggie packed soup recipe, I would love to hear what you think in the comments below!
+If you make this recipe, I'd love to hear what you think in the comments below!

 HUNGRY FOR MORE?
-Don’t forget to sign up for the Crumb Top Baking Newsletter and follow along on Instagram, Pinterest and Facebook!
+Sign up for our newsletter and follow Crumb Top Baking on Instagram, Pinterest and Facebook!

 Green Pea Soup (Instant Pot and Stovetop Options)